wp-plugins/wp-jump-menu/readme.txt

 <h3>Customizable</h3>

-The plugin comes with an options page where you can edit the position of the jump bar (top or bottom of the screen, or in the WordPress admin bar), the background color, font color, link color, border color and the icon and message that optionally get displayed on the left hand side (only when not in the WordPress admin bar).
+The plugin comes with an options page where you can edit the position of the jump bar (top or bottom of the screen, or in the WordPress admin bar), whether or not to use Chosen (which features searching through the drop down!), the background color, font color, link color, border color and the icon and message that optionally get displayed on the left hand side (only when not in the WordPress admin bar), status colors, and many more options.

-Great for theme developers to help clients navigate in the admin area of WordPress.
+<h2>Great for theme developers to help clients navigate in the admin area of WordPress.</h2>
 We use this plugin on all of our projects and decided it was time to release it to the world!

 Enjoy!